New COVID-19 Saliva Test Is Born in Columbia Fertility Clinic

 Compounds found in saliva, and the usual buffers, enzymes, and detergents added during LAMP processing, reduce the sensitivity of the tests.
 Williams and his team found that alternate buffers and enzymes — along with modifications to the chemicals that recognize the virus — dramatically improved the test's sensitivity in saliva.

-The new test is >1000 times more sensitive than the traditional LAMP test in saliva.
+Previously, the researchers demonstrated that the new test is >1,000 times more sensitive than the traditional LAMP test in saliva.
 The test is based on the researchers' previous LAMP test that detects the SARS-CoV-2 virus in nasal swabs.
 Similar to the saliva test, the nasal swab test detects the virus's RNA directly from the transport media (the fluid in which the swab is placed before processing) in one step and does not require expensive instruments or proprietary components.

 New test is reliable, scalable

 The new test can detect as few as 1 or 2 copies of the virus in a microliter of saliva.
-Using traditional LAMP assays, even hundreds of copies of the virus wouldn't be detected.
+Using currently available antigen tests and LAMP assays, even hundreds of copies of the virus wouldn't be detected.

-The research appeared in a paper titled “Field-deployable, rapid and direct diagnostic testing of saliva samples for SARS-CoV-2,” in MedRxiv on June 16, 2020.
+The study, titled “Field-deployable, rapid diagnostic testing of saliva for SARS-CoV-2,” was published in Scientific Reports on March 9, 2021.